ericsgoodwin/ericsgoodwin/README.md

 - 👋 Hi, I’m @ericsgoodwin
 - 👀 I’m interested in spatial data analysis and visualization
-- 📫 How to reach me - send me an email at e.goodwin@utah.edu
+- 📫 Email me: e.goodwin@utah.edu

 <!---
 ericsgoodwin/ericsgoodwin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.